react-native-webview/react-native-webview/docs/Debugging.md

 #### Steps:

+1. Enable the `webViewDebuggingEnabled` prop on your WebView
 1. Open Safari Preferences -> "Advanced" tab -> enable checkbox "Show Develop menu in menu bar"
-2. Start app with React Native WebView in iOS simulator or iOS device
+1. Start app with React Native WebView in iOS simulator or iOS device
-3. Safari -> Develop -> [device name] -> [app name] -> [url - title]
+1. Safari -> Develop -> [device name] -> [app name] -> [url - title]
-4. You can now debug the WebView contents just as you would on the web
+1. You can now debug the WebView contents just as you would on the web

 ##### Notes: